 Yes, the KelTec P15 features multiple safety mechanisms, including grip safety, magazine safety, and striker safety to enhance user protection.

 KelTec firearms are often in high demand due to their innovative designs, affordability, and lightweight construction.
-Additionally, their limited production capacity can make certain models, including the P15, harder to find in stock.

 The KelTec P15 has an overall length of 6.6 inches, a barrel length of 4 inches, a height of 5 inches, and a width of just 0.875 inches, making it one of the slimmest double-stack 9mm pistols available.

 KelTec is known for producing innovative, lightweight, and affordable firearms, particularly in the concealed carry and personal defense categories.
-They have a reputation for unique firearm designs like the KelTec Sub-2000, KSG shotgun, and the P15 pistol.